-As shown in Figure 24, during the rainy season, the solar generation (purple) is not always able to meet the load, resulting in some discharging and subsequent charging of the BESS.
-As shown in Figure 25, during the dry season, lower loads mean that the excess solar generation can be used to keep the battery nearly fully charged.
+As shown in Figure 28, during the rainy season, the solar generation (purple) is not always able to meet the load, resulting in some discharging and subsequent charging of the BESS.
+As shown in Figure 29, during the dry season, excess solar generation can be used to keep the BESS nearly fully charged.